MatthiasKainer/draft-article/README.md

 ## Then...
 What's the problem?

-It is not too different from the f# solution, so why complain?
+It is not too different from the F# solution, so why complain?
 It is very similar, but it behaves very differently in some cases.
 To show how let's fiddle with the input a bit.

 ```fsharp
 let test_data = "